 Portable Type-C adapters (USB 3.1) – US$20+

 But what if you’re rarely working at home or in the office, or your laptop has USB 3.1 Type-C but no TB3 support?
-Then you’re probably looking for something small and portable that doesn’t need its own power supply, but you’ll have to pick and choose which functionalities are most important to you — you aren’t going to get the full functionality and speed of a stationary dock.
-Still, these adapters can provide the basic port compatibility you need on the road.
+Then you’re probably looking for something small and portable that doesn’t need its own power supply, but you’ll have to pick and choose which functionalities are most important to you.
+You aren’t going to get the full functionality and speed of a stationary dock, but these adapters can still provide the basic port compatibility you need on the road.